 People want to know who you are and they want someone they can trust, who feels like part of their community.
 And guess what?
-Google loves community-focused content, too. madness.
-Your website is more than just an online brochure When you show you're a trusted expert right in their backyard, highlighting all of your accolades.
-It needs to be an informa- it boosts your credibility and makes you more approachable
+Google loves community-focused content, too.
+When you show you're a trusted expert right in their backyard, it boosts your credibility and makes you more approachable and credible.

-Here's how you can ensure you're not just another name on
+Here's how you can ensure you're not just another name on a list: